 2. Mozilla Thunderbird

-Thunderbird is one of the most popular email clients.
+Thunderbird is one of the most popular free email clients.
 Its developed by Mozilla and can be used in Windows, Mac and Linux.
 Thunderbird and Firefox both are based on same Gecko engine so you'll find lots of similarities in both applications.

 Similar to Firefox, Thunderbird also supports extensions and themes which makes using Thunderbird a fun.
 It can also be used as a portable app so you can carry it on your USB drive.

 3. Opera Mail

 Opera Mail is a new email client from popular web browser company "Opera".
 Initially it was a part of Opera web browser but now the company has launched it as a separate product.
 Its a neat, simple and light-weight email client which is very easy to use and highly customizable.
 It also comes with "2-line vertical view" feature similar to Windows Live Mail.
 It can also be installed in portable version similar to Thunderbird.

 4. Zimbra Desktop

-Zimbra Desktop is another free email client which allows you to meld the online and offline worlds - storing and synching your email, calendar, contacts, files and documents in the cloud, yet having them locally accessible when on the road.
+Zimbra Desktop is another free email client which allows you to meld the online and offline worlds - storing and syncing your email, calendar, contacts, files and documents in the cloud, yet having them locally accessible when on the road.
 Zimbra Desktop aggregates information across accounts (Yahoo, Gmail, Hotmail, etc.) and social networks (Facebook, Digg, Twitter, etc.) to help make communicating & sharing information easier than ever.